tom-seddon/beeblink/docs/git.md

   ignored
-* the server pays no attention to existing `.gitattributes` files, and will make the modifications even if the files would already be covered by a perfectly `.gitattributes` in some parent folder
+* the server pays no attention to existing `.gitattributes` files, and will make the modifications even if the files would already be covered by a perfectly good `.gitattributes` setting in some parent folder
 * the `.gitattributes` files in volume folders are owned by Beeblink, and not designed for editing.
-The server will blithely add and remove entries as it sees fit
+The server will blithely add and remove entries as it sees fit, and may even delete the file

 ## `diff=bbcbasic`